Internal links are one of the biggest levers of Google rankings and traffic increases for a website.

 Where you start will depend on your type of monetisation – services, products, adverts, or affiliate.

 How many internal links should each page have?
 I suggest 3 internal links with posts of 1,000 words.
 On a small website of 100 pages, aim for at least 10 incoming links for each page – more for important pages.

 There will be an occasional page on your website that is slightly off-topic and therefore is harder to add an internal link to and from.

 For example, one client has a page on budget changes.
 This is a highly trafficked page but only once per year for about six weeks.

 This is a difficult page to add internal links from.
 In a situation like this, it is better to add a paragraph at the end and link to other pages.

 Exceptions to the Above

 As is usual with SEO, and life, there is an exception.

-If you have a website that has international pages set by href lang tags that targets different counties or landing pages that target different cities, it can be useful to use the same keyword for each of these pages.
-In these cases it is better to get specific advice.
+If you have a website that has international pages set by href lang tags that target different counties or landing pages that target different cities, it can be useful to use the same keyword for each of these pages.
+In these cases, it is better to get specific advice.